ljin0429/CAD-Net/README.md

 The link above provides the full version of the paper, including appendices.

-This repository provides source codes for experiments on citation networks (CiteSeer, Cora, and PubMed).
+This repository provides both source codes and datasets for experiments on citation networks (CiteSeer, Cora, and PubMed).

+To reproduce the results reported on the paper, just run the demo files as,

+'''
+python demo_citeseer.py
+python demo_cora.py
+python demo_pubmed.py
+'''

 # Environments
 * Python 3.6